 If a System Administrator disables the location indicator, online users will see their location removed within minutes.
 If any users are offline when the feature is disabled, then their last location indicator will remain visible on their Profiles until the next time they log in.

-If you are using your intranet mobile app and have your mobile location turned off it will show your status as "Online now".
+If you are accessing your platform via the mobile app and have your mobile location turned off it will show your status as "Online now".
 If the location is turned on this will show the location provided by your IP.